varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 following codes

 * `0` OK
-* `1` Some error which could be system-dependend and/or transient
+* `1` Some error which could be system-dependent and/or transient
 * `2` Serious configuration / parameter error - retrying with the same
   configuration / parameters is most likely useless